syncfusion-content/fileformat-docs/File-Formats/DocIO/Assemblies-Required.md

 WPF, Windows Forms, ASP.
 NET and ASP.NET MVC<br/></td><td>
 Syncfusion.OfficeChartToImageConverter.WPF<br/>Syncfusion.SfChart.WPF<br/></td></tr>
 </table>
 N> 1.
-Starting with v16.2.0.41, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.
 N> 2.
+Syncfusion components are available in nuget.org N> 3.
 The above mentioned assemblies is supported from .NET Framework 4.0 onwards.
-N> 3.
+N> 4.
 Chart conversion is not supported in ASP.NET Core and Xamarin platforms.